Madatt/msid4/readme.md

 | 50 | 76,64% |
 | 100 | 75,18% |

+With K=9 we achieve very similar results like those taken from benchmarks provided by zalando's repository, 79.38% vs 85.6%.
+This slight difference in accuracy is probably due the unknown image preprocessing and how the distance metric was calculated.

 We will use this data for comparision with our deep learning approach.

 **Deep Learning**